OptNet: Differentiable Optimization as a Layer in Neural Networks: Introduction

 In order to the make the approach practical for larger networks, we develop a custom solver which can simultaneously solve multiple small QPs in batch form.
 We do so by developing a custom primal-dual interior point method tailored specifically to dense batch operations on a GPU.
 In total, the solver can solve batches of quadratic programs over 100 times faster than existing highly tuned quadratic programming solvers such as Gurobi and CPLEX.
 One crucial algorithmic insight in the solver is that by using a specific factorization of the primal-dual interior point update, we can obtain a backward pass over the optimization layer virtually ``for free'' (i.e., requiring no additional factorization once the optimization problem itself has been solved).
 Together, these innovations enable parameterized optimization problems to be inserted within the architecture of existing deep networks.

-We begin by highlighting background and related work, and then present our optimization layer itself.
-Using matrix differentials we derive rules for computing all the necessary backpropagation updates.
-We then detail our specific solver for these quadratic programs, based upon a state-of-the-art primal-dual interior point method, and highlight the novel elements as they apply to our formulation, such as the aforementioned fact that we can compute backpropagation at very little additional cost.
+We begin by highlighting background and related work, and then present our optimization layer.
+Using matrix differentials we derive rules for computing the backpropagation updates.
+We then present our solver for these quadratic programs, based upon a state-of-the-art primal-dual interior point method, and highlight the novel elements as they apply to our formulation, such as the aforementioned fact that we can compute backpropagation at very little additional cost.
 We then provide experimental results that demonstrate the capabilities of the architecture, highlighting potential tasks that these architectures can solve, and illustrating improvements upon existing approaches.